XIONdevel/spend-tracker/README.md

-App for tracking your spending .-.
+App for tracking your spendings .-.